mertsaner/EquilibriumScaling/README.md

 ## Equilibrium Scaling

 ### Prerequisite
-- To run the program first Gurobi C++ API should be ready
+- To run the program firstly Gurobi C++ API should be ready

 ### Usage
 - To configure the program according to your needs, edit `ScalingFactors.cpp`